Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Setup

 \paragraph{Implementation details} All hidden and output layers are set to dimensionality 2048.\footnote{This is the same size used in the original SimCLR paper, except for the nonlinear projection head.
 For the latter, a number of sizes were tested, and the authors report that they do not impact final performance.
-We use $2048$ for direct comparability with our setting.} Note that this implies $|V|=2048$, more than double the categories in the dataset we use to train the model (see Section \ref{sec:data} below), to avoid implicit supervision on optimal symbol count.
-We fix Gumbel-Softmax temperature at $5.0$, and Receiver cosine temperature at 0.1.
+We use $2048$ for direct comparability with our setting.} Note that this implies $|V|=2048$, more than double the categories in the dataset we use to train the model (see Section \ref{sec:data} below), to avoid implicit supervision on optimal symbol count.\footnote{Results with different vocabulary sizes are reported in Appendix A.6} We fix Gumbel-Softmax temperature at $5.0$, and Receiver cosine temperature at 0.1.
 The latter value is also used for the equivalent $\tau$ parameter in the NTXent-loss of our SimCLR implementation.

 We train with mixed precision \citep{micikevicius:etal:2017} for 100 epochs, with a batch of size $16 \times 128 = 2048$, divided across 16 GPUs.
-Rather than sampling distractors from the entire dataset, we take them from the current device's batch, thus playing the communication game with 127 distractor images in all reported experiments.
-We do not share distractors (negative samples) across devices.
+Rather than sampling distractors from the entire dataset, we take them from the current device's batch, thus playing the communication game with 127 distractor images in all reported experiments.\footnote{Results with different numbers of distractors are reported in Appendix A.5.} We do not share distractors (negative samples) across devices.
 As in SimCLR, we use the LARS optimizer \citep{you:etal:2017} with linear scaling \citep{goyal:etal:2017}, resulting in an initial learning rate of $2.4$.
 We apply a cosine decay schedule without warmup nor restart \citep{loshchilov:hutter:2016}.
 Compute requirements are reported in Appendix A.1.
-All models are implemented with the EGG toolkit \cite{Kharitonov2019}.
+All models are implemented with the EGG toolkit \cite{kharitonov:etal:2021}.